Thick-skinned buyers assault China's bad debt mountain

 These bank NPLs could double during the second half, says Liao Qiang, senior director of financial institutions ratings at Standard & Poor‘s.

-That means booming business for China’s Big Four managers of distressed debt – China Cinda Asset Management Co (1359.HK), Huarong AMC, Great Wall AMC, and Orient AMC – and for other investors with the stomach for such risk.
+That means booming business for China’s Big Four managers of distressed debt - China Cinda Asset Management Co, Huarong AMC, Great Wall AMC, and Orient AMC - and for other investors with the stomach for such risk.

 The AMCs, set up in 1999 to digest bad loans from China’s four largest state banks, have since taken on more than 4 trillion yuan in bad loans.